xffxff/daliy-climb/content/verbosity_bias.md

 categories = ["paper reading"]
 +++

-This paper examines the biases that come along with evaluating LLMs with other LLMs and takes a closer a closer look into verbosity bias.
+This paper examines the biases that come along with evaluating LLMs with GPT-4 and takes a closer look into verbosity bias.

 <!-- more -->